-So many people dismiss Cairo as they rush around the must see sites on an air conditioned package tour bus, but they are missing out on one of the most fascinating cities on the planet.
+So many visitors to Egypt dismiss Cairo as they rush around the must see sites on an air conditioned package tour bus, but they are missing out on one of the most fascinating cities on the planet.
 Yes Cairo is crowded, smoggy and crazy, with over 20 million people calling the city home sensory overload is almost guaranteed, but it isn’t labelled ‘the mother of the world’ for nothing.
-Thousands of years of culture and history are thrown together in a smorgasboard that shouldn’t work, but inevitably does, and Cairenes are welcoming, hospitable and have a humble but gregarious sense of humour like nowhere else in the world.
+Thousands of years of culture and history are thrown together in a smorgasboard that shouldn’t work but inevitably does, and Cairenes are welcoming, hospitable and have a humble but gregarious sense of humour like nowhere else in the world.
 I urge everyone to get away from the package tours, step off your air conditioned coach and take the time to investigate and explore this living, pulsing, crowded but amazing city, because Cairo will weave a spell over you like no other city can.

 Three days is not long at all to discover this huge, sprawling city and it is nowhere near enough time to fit everything in that you can see or do, but it is a lot longer than the average package tourist spends here and it is enough time to see most of the highlights.
 So here are some suggestions on how best to maximise your time here whilst still allowing time to rest, hydrate and get out of the sun for a little bit.